Scroll to top

 TW Fertility Centre - February 17, 2021 - 0 comments

-Since the publishing date of this blog, several organizations have come forward to state that the COVID-19 vaccine is safe and recommended for women who are trying to conceive, or who are pregnant, or who are breastfeeding.
-The organizations include:
+Since the publishing date of this blog, several organizations have confirmed that the COVID-19 vaccine is safe and recommended for women who are trying to conceive, or who are pregnant, or who are breastfeeding.
+For instance, the organizations include:

 • Provincial Council for Maternal and Child Health